revaturelabs/interviewquestions/Java/Java Basics/Access Modifiers.md

 <blockquote>

 - If we specify with private access modifier to any field,the accessibility will be within the class.
-- It is the most retrictive access modifier
+- It is the most retrictive access modifier.
 - It can't be used for class and interface.
 </blockquote>
 </details>